 There are many things you must do well to sell your books.
-Here are seven important components of hooking readers into buying your books.
+Here are eight important components of hooking readers into buying your books.

 Write quality content.
 Your content has to be free of typos and grammatical errors.
 Also, it must be well-structured and pleasant to read.

 Ensure clarity.
 Make sure readers will understand what’s happening throughout your book.
 A great way to do this is to have a smooth transition between every scene, particularly if you’re writing a fiction story.

 Proofread.
 After you finish writing the book, carefully read over everything you wrote or have someone else do it.
 When I proofread my works, I painstakingly look for errors, make sure I understand what I just read in each paragraph, make sure no paragraph is too long and make sure all paragraphs are double-spaced.

 Edit.
 Correct each error you or someone else finds during the proofreading stage.